All About LGBT Characters

-If you do decide you want to focus in on a storyline specific to the LGBT community and are not already a member of this community – do your research!
-If you want to write about prohibition: talk to people who were around before homosexuality was legalised.
-If you want to write about transitioning: go and talk to Trans* people.
+If you are not already a member of this community – do your research!
+Want to write about prohibition?
+Talk to people who were around before homosexuality was legalised.
+Want to write about transitioning?
+Go and talk to trans people.
 Make your language, experiences and stories resonate with a wide audience.

 Top Tip!
 Talk through your ideas with LGBT friends or colleagues – make your story authentic.
 MORE: Top 5 Diversity Mistakes Writers Make

 4) LGBT in ALL genres